Heroku Postgres Metrics Logs

 : The number of connections established on the database.sample#waiting-connections

-: Ratio of index lookups served from shared buffer cache, rounded to five decimal points.
+: Ratio of index lookups served from the shared buffer cache, rounded to five decimal points.
 Heroku recommends a value of 0.99 or greater if possible.
 If your index hit rate is consistently less than 0.99, investigate your Expensive Queries or upgrade your database plan for more RAM.sample#table-cache-hit-rate

-: Ratio of table lookups served from shared buffer cache, rounded to five decimal points.
+: Ratio of table lookups served from the shared buffer cache, rounded to five decimal points.
 Heroku recommends a value of 0.99 or greater if possible.
 If your table hit rate is consistently less than 0.99, upgrade your database plan for more RAM.sample#follower-lag-commits

 : For databases with high availability, a value of1